This features a gallery of abandoned churches and religious buildings in the United States.

 Quinnimont Baptist Church

 The Quinnimont Baptist Church was constructed in the Gothic Revival architectural style c.
-1920 in Fayette County, West Virginia.
+1920 in Quinnimont, West Virginia.
 3

 Quinnimont Missionary Baptist Church

-The Quinnimont Missionary Baptist Church for African Americans was established in 1880 in Fayette County, West Virginia.
+The Quinnimont Missionary Baptist Church for African Americans was established in 1880 in Quinnimont, West Virginia.
 4 The increasing number of African Americans living within the New River Gorge led to the formation of the New River Baptist Association in 1884.

 The Wyco Church was constructed in the late Gothic Revival architectural style c.
 1917 in the coal camp of Wyco, West Virginia.
 7 Wyco was developed by John Wilson for the Wyoming Coal Company.
 Wilson’s partner, Major W.T.
 Tams, who was serving in Europe durng the first World War, had developed the Tams coal camp across the mountain prior to founding Wyco.